angrystrightman/LLaSO/README.md

 LLaSO provides flexible evaluation metrics for all supported tasks.
 See the llaso/evaluation/metrics/ directory for dedicated metric scripts per task type.
 > **Tip:**
-> Refer to our [paper](arxiv) for detailed mapping of tasks to metrics and best practices.
+> Refer to our paperfor detailed mapping of tasks to metrics and best practices.

 > **Note:**
 > Training and inference configs are fully modular; see scripts and configs for options.